Last updated: May 30, 2021

 The information of the client’s main contact, including name, phone number, email address, corporation, and corporation’s address, are collected to maintain communication between parties.
 Mainly, information is collected to respond to questions and concerns to help our clients improve their experience and the development of deBroome’s services.
 In addition, billing information may be collected to meet contractual obligations.

 Clients may also receive a request to fill out a survey to let us know about their experience with our services.
 The responses may be used for client testimonials.

-deBroome likes to showcase our services in the form of blogs and on social media, mainly Linkedin.
+deBroome likes to showcase our services in the form of blogs and on social media, mainly LinkedIn.
+We always ask permission from our clients before publishing articles or interviews which will be published on our website and social media channels.
+These publishings are not only to promote deBroome services, but also to promote our client’s accomplishments.
+Our clients have the right to decline all these requests by deBroome.
 We may also present our services to potential clients in a closed setting.
-In most cases, we ask permission from our clients before publishing articles or posts.
-We may also ask our clients to participate in an interview that is published on our website and social media channels.
-These publishings are not only to promote deBroome services, but also promote our client’s accomplishments.
-Our clients have the right to decline all these requests by deBroome.

 3. deBroome’s treatment of user’s personal data

-deBroome services collect information on the users within our brand manuals including website visits, location, pageviews, and other general information collected by Google Analytics. deBroome uses this information for general statistical purposes.
-In sum, deBroome tracks engagement on our brand manuals.
+deBroome services collect information on the users within our brand portals including website visits, location, pageviews, and other general information collected by Google Analytics. deBroome uses this information for general statistical purposes.
+In sum, deBroome tracks engagement on our brand portals.

 4. Client’s treatment of personal data